cap-ntu/ML-Model-CI/docs/tutorial/register.md

 }
 ```

-Vice versa, we can generate the default path by `modelci.hub.utils.generate_path(...)`:
+Vice versa, we can generate a default path by `modelci.hub.utils.generate_path(...)`:

 ```python
 from modelci.hub.utils import generate_path